Ulidtsoa01/mpv-retiming-scripts/README.md

 ### save-sub-delay-to-file

+Provides a few utilities for modifying .ass and .srt **files** within mpv.
+The retiming mode shifts the subtitle timings by the amount of the current sub delay.
+The fix-jp mode fixes common issues with Japanese sub files as listed by the the following:
+> * Removal of [外:37F6ECF37A0A3EF8DFF083CCC8754F81]-like instances of text
+> * Half-width kana is converted into full width kana
+> * Removal of &lrm;, U+202A, and U+202C characters

-Script for retiming .ass and .srt **files** by using the sub delay as the offset to shift the subtitle timings by.
-Upon execution, basic-sub-utility reads the current subtitle file and outputs a file, which is loaded into mpv.
+Upon execution, sub-tools reads the current subtitle file and outputs a file, which is loaded back into mpv.

 Press `w` to bring up a menu.
 You can configure the script's defaults by changing the `options` near the beginning of the script.

 Setup:

-1. This script depends on basic-sub-utility, which can be downloaded [here](https://github.com/Ulidtsoa01/basic-sub-utility/releases).
+1. This script depends on sub-tools, which can be downloaded [here](https://github.com/Rapptz/sub-tools/releases).
-2. In the `options`, set `tool_path` to the location of your basic-sub-utility executable.
+2. In the `options`, set `tool_path` to the location of your sub-tools executable.

 Thanks goes to [Rapptz](https://github.com/Rapptz) for help with testing.